 Pro’s

-- Super cheap ($1.25 in most store’s)
+- Super cheap ($1.25 in most stores)

-- Very portable, fits pocket easy
+- Very portable, pocket-sized

 - Easy to find in almost every Dollar Tree